 If a lessee receives a relocation notice, they should check whether the lease has a relocation clause.
-For further guidance visit: smallbusiness.nsw.gov.au/ relocation-notice
+For further guidance visit: smallbusiness.nsw.gov.au/ about-retail-leases/retail-lease-basics#relocationnotice

 If the lease has a relocation clause, the lessor must give the lessee at least three months' notice in writing when they ask the lessee to move to another premises.